eclipse-iofog/iofog-platform/README.md

 | `iofogUser_password`   | *password(length >=8) for user registeration with controller*|
 | `iofogctl_namespace`   | *namespace to be used with iofogctl commands*                |

-## Iofoctl for Agent Configuration
+## iofogctl for Agent Configuration

 If you plan to use snapshot repo, you will need to provide package cloud token, leave it empty if installing released version.